 Energy production and management are the core of endurance sports.
-Your body has three main energy systems that enable you to put power to the pedals—aerobic, anaerobic, and neuromuscular.
+Your body has three main energy systems that enable you to put power to the pedals—aerobic, anaerobic, and PC-ATP.
 In this introduction to the different energy systems, we’ll cover how they produce energy, how they are different, and why they are essential.

 ATP or adenosine triphosphate is a molecule that your cells use for energy.
 Produced by mitochondria in the cells, ATP releases stored energy that fuels the body.
 The more ATP your body can produce, the greater your cycling performance.